When Your Baby Dies

 Louis’s first book, When Your Baby Dies Through Miscarriage or Stillbirth (Augsburg Fortress, 2002) co-authored with Ann Taylor Cooney, was inspired by the personal experience of losing a child.
 When Louis and his wife, Marla, learned that their unborn son had trisomy 18, a genetic condition considered “incompatible with life” outside the womb, they chose to give Anthony Francis the best and longest life possible until natural death.

 Anthony Francis was born at full term weighing only 3 pounds and he lived less than an hour.
-He was baptized and then held in loving arms for the duration of his earthly life.
+He was baptized and held in loving arms for the duration of his earthly life.
 He had a Catholic funeral Mass and burial.

 An abundance of loving support from family and friends enabled Louis and Marla to start a children’s library in memory of Anthony Francis at their home parish, St. Luke Catholic Church in Temple, Texas.
 In order to create an inviting space, local artist Betsi Chamlee was commissioned to paint an original mural on a wall of the library.
 Her montage of Old Testament images such as the Garden of Eden and Noah’s rainbow emphasizes the core theme of divine goodness inherent in all creation, “…and God saw that it was good.”
 (Genesis 1:31)